markshuttle/rethinkdb-snap/README.md

   /var/snap/rethinkdb/common/config/default.conf
 ```

+You can add additional configuration files 'foo.conf' in that same directory
+to get additional instances of RethinkDB.
+Don't set runuser, rungroup or any
+of the file path configuration items, those are opinionated in the snap
+because snaps are opinionated about data persistence :)

 Snaps run sandboxed, so there is a modified launch script that is passed to
 the init system.
 That makes sure that data is in places that the snap can
 write.
 The default port for the web adminiistration interface is 28080: